Sparse Dynamical Features generation, application to Parkinson's Disease diagnosis: Methodology

 \subsection{Classification}

 The aim of the classification is to use a model, also called classifier, to categorize the input data into different classes.
 For our case, the input data are the SDF and the output is whether the subject belongs to PD or CTL group.
 Different classification algorithms exist with different levels of complexity and use cases.
-The less complex models are often appreciated because of their simplicity of use, their low computational costs and especially for their explainability and the simple interpretation of the results.\\
+The less complex models are often appreciated because of their simplicity of use, their low computational costs and especially for their explainability and the simple interpretation of the results.

 As we only have two features and a straight line or a quadratic curve is sufficient to separate the two classes (see Fig.\ref{fig:decision boundary}), we only tried three simple classification algorithms: Linear Discriminant Analysis (LDA), Quadratic discriminant Analysis (QDA) and Linear Support Vector Machine (linear SVM).
-It is to be noted that these methods do not have hyper-parameters that we need to tune (more details about these algorithms can be found in~\citep{Hastie2009-ag}).\\

-Among these 3 algorithms, QDA showed the lowest accuracy for our application, while LDA yielded the highest accuracy.
+It is to be noted that these methods do not have hyper-parameters that we need to tune (more details about these algorithms can be found in~\citep{Hastie2009-ag}).\\ Among these 3 algorithms, QDA showed the lowest accuracy for our application, while LDA yielded the highest accuracy.
 Furthermore, the linear SVM had a slightly lower accuracy than the LDA classifier.
 Throughout the rest of this article, we will only present the results of the LDA classifier.